 So I want that recording of my talk.
 I want the option to share my work after the fact with people who weren’t there who are uniquely equipped to help me get better.
 This is one of the reasons I live stream to YouTube rather than Twitch: the recordings are up indefinitely on YouTube, rather than the two week limit on Twitch.

 When I ask these people, I’m following the guidelines from parts 5, 6, and 7 of this post on who to ask and how to ask questions.
-I know it seems like I’m shamelessly plugging my posts all over the place here, but if you’re into this topic I’m hoping you’ll appreciate them 😂.
+I know it seems like I’m shamelessly plugging my posts all over the place in this post, but if you’re into the topic of capitalizing on feedback I’m hoping you’ll appreciate them 😂.

 - Myself: from my own experience while speaking, and from a recording.